 Learn about your rights and how to access the benefits and services you’re entitled to.

+Housing stock across WNY tends to be on the older side, and many of these buildings may still contain lead paint.
 Per the Lead Disclosure Rule, landlords in New York State must tell tenants if the rental unit has any paint that has lead in it (called lead-based paint), and about any lead-based paint hazards that the landlord knows about.
-This document explains what type of information must be disclosed, what types of housing are covered by this rule, and what are the consequences if a landlord does not disclose the required information.
+Learn more about what type of information must be disclosed, what types of housing are covered by this rule, and what are the consequences if a landlord does not disclose the required information.

 Tags: Housing Conditions

 In New York State, your landlord is required to keep your home a safe and decent place to live.
-This document describes tenants’ rights in New York when their apartment conditions are bad or uninhabitable, including if a tenant can withhold rent.
+Learn more about your rights when your apartment conditions are bad or uninhabitable, including if a you can withhold rent.

 In New York State, every residential lease or rental agreement contains a guarantee that your landlord will rent out a safe place to live.
 This guarantee is called the Warranty of Habitability.
 A tenant may bring up the warranty of habitability in an eviction proceeding, or as a separate claim against the landlord.